ag-informatics/streamflow/qgis processing/README.md

 A Python class is created, it contains all the parameters and methods needed in the processing algorithm.
 This class is named according to the purpose of the algorithm.

         class ClipDemProcessingAlgorithm(QgsProcessingAlgorithm):

+Given that the process algorithm works like a QGIS tool, parameters must be named.
+In this case the parameters are: a shapefile, a DEM file (input), and a clipped DEM (output) according to the extent of the shapefile.

+        class ClipDemProcessingAlgorithm(QgsProcessingAlgorithm):
             DEM = 'dem'
             FARM_SHP = 'farm_shape'
             CLIP_DEM = 'clipped_dem'

+Once the parameters are named, functions are used to provide a title and a short description of the algorithm.
             def tr(self, string):
                 return QCoreApplication.translate('Processing', string)